Leendouh/ST10381088-Lindokuhle-Zwane-PROG5121-POE-PART-1/README.md

 -Navigate to the CreateAccountTest class.
 -Run the tests using your IDE's testing functionality.
 6. **Contributing**
-Contributions are welcome!
+-Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or create a pull request.